eagraves14/eagraves14/Capstone2/README.md

 ## Opportunities for Improvement

-The main opportunity for improvement in the model is to improve recall, which I believe can only really be done with more/better features.
+The main opportunity for improvement in the model is to improve recall, which could be achieved with more/better features.
 In other words, there are other factors at play that the dataset does not have.
 The more we are able to capture, the higher the recall we should be able to achieve.
 Besides the examples mentioned above — being recruited and life events, which we may not be able to track — there are other features that we may actually be able to track, e.g., asking via survey whether an employee feels a sense of mission/purpose with their role and/or the company (which is correlated with retention according to https://www.netsuite.com/portal/resource/articles/human-resources/employee-turnover-causes.shtml).

 However, because there is so much we can't know, it is doubtful recall will ever be very high.
 So, the model would likely remain merely a supplement to managerial intuition/context, and in this vein one other opportunity for improvement would be the development of a clear reporting interface that clearly shows the predicted flight risks and the drivers underlying those predictions.

+Aside from feature expansion, in terms of modeling specifically, one other approach that could yield improved results is ensemble modeling, i.e. using a consensus of multiple models to make predictions.